solita/solita.github.com/_posts/2012-12-10-codetasting.md

 [![tre_koodestelu2](/img/codetasting/small/tre_koodestelu2.jpg)](/img/codetasting/tre_koodestelu2.jpg)

 The big difference between Tampere and Helsinki events was that since TUT uses C++ in their courses rather than the Python Aalto university uses we saw a bigger diversity between the technologies chosen and applied.
-Some teams went with NodeJS, others with Python and one team even went with Java.
+Some teams went with Node.js, others with Python and one team even went with Java.

-Just like night before we started up slow with some Git troubles, but after everybody got their repositories going and managed to get their webserver running, things started to pick up.
-The teams were even more even in Tampere than in Helsinki, and the top two teams were fighting for the prize till the last half a hour.
+Just like night before we started up slow with some Git troubles, but after everybody got their repositories going and managed to get their web server running, things started to pick up.
+The teams were even more even in Tampere than in Helsinki, and the top two teams were fighting for the prize till the last half an hour.

 ### See you next year? ###

 We had great fun hosting these events and hopefully the participants enjoyed them too.
 We are looking forward to hosting some more, so stay tuned!

 P.S.
 And for those of you, that didn't get picked this time, remember to watch this space and apply again!
 We had to drop some very good people because of the large number of applications.
-Also, we're sorry about the limited space that we gave you to tell us about youself.
+Also, we're sorry about the limited space that we gave you to tell us about yourself.
 It clearly wasn't enough for some of you.
 Sorry about that again :(